LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [How to Win Friends and Influence People](https://docs.google.com/document/d/1453UrSTkum5KrbX7SwwaUDVljP2uvDiHk6fIXNCxOCc/edit) - by Dale Carnegie; summary by Joe Goldberg.
 Notes on the legendary book, whose mention might make you wince but we suggest getting past that. :)

+- [If Management Isn’t a Promotion, Then Engineering Isn’t a Demotion](https://charity.wtf/2020/09/06/if-management-isnt-a-promotion-then-engineering-isnt-a-demotion/) - by Charity Majors.
+Takeaway: “Any technical company should work hard to center and celebrate the work being done to build the product and make customers happy.
+Management is overhead, to be brutally frank about it, and we should not design organizations that would lead any rational, ambitious person to aspire to be overhead, should we?”

 - [The Leadership Paradox: Why Managers Must Be Consistently Inconsistent](https://getlighthouse.com/blog/leadership-paradox-consistently-inconsistent) - by Lighthouse.
 Takeaway: "Balancing when to be rigid and when to be flexible is one of the hardest things to learn as a manager."
 Provides guidance on how to manage this.

 - [The Manager's Path [$]](http://shop.oreilly.com/product/0636920056843.do) - by Camille Fournier.
 A collection of advice for leaders at all levels of the career ladder.
 Valuable whether you are just starting out in management, a veteran, or just curious about common problems and challenges that managers face on a daily basis.